LloydAlbin/data_class_tools/README.md

       }
     }

-    // Extra items to be set that are not part of the data being received via JSON
+    // Extra items to be set that are not part of the data being received via JSON can be set here using either method
-    //set('needToLoad', false);
+    //set('field', false);
-    //set('needToSave', false);
+    //field=false

   }
 }
 ```